lupyuen/lupyuen.github.io/src/plic3.md

     (We'll use it for troubleshooting)

 That's the Textbook Recipe for PLIC, according to the [__Official RISC-V PLIC Spec__](https://five-embeddev.com/riscv-isa-manual/latest/plic.html#plic).
+(If Julia Child wrote a PLIC Textbook)

 But it doesn't work on Ox64 BL808 SBC and T-Head C906 Core...

 TODO: Trouble pic

-# Our Troubles
+# UART and PLIC Troubles

 _What happens when we run the PLIC Recipe on Ox64?_